AlexandraMAnton/Manual-testing-portofolio/Final Project/README.md

 ## 1.3 Test Analysis

 The testing process will be executed based on the Business Requirements Specification (BRS) for the PIM module – Add Employee.
 The following test conditions were found:
- •	Check the mandatory field;
+•	Check the mandatory field, first name and last name, in Personal Details section;
-•	Check the optional field;
+•	Check the optional field, Driver's License Number, in Personal Details section;
-•	Check the format Data;
+•	Check the data format in Personal Details section;
-•	Check if future dates are allowed;
+•	Check if future dates are allowed in Personal Details section;
-•	Check if the radio buttons can be selected;
+•	Check if the radio buttons, Gender, can be selected in Personal Details section;
-•	Check if any value from drop down fields can be selected;
+•	Check if any value from drop down fields in the form 'Nationality' can be selected in Personal Details section;
+* Check if any value from drop down fields in the form 'Blood tyoe' can be selected in Custom field section;
-•	Check the maxim characters for all text fields;
+•	Check the maxim characters for all text fields in in Personal Details section;
-•	Check if the user is allowed to add attachment;
+•	Check if the user is allowed to add attachment in Attachament section;
-•	Check if attachments can be added;
+•	Check if attachments can be added in Attachament section;
-•	Check if added attachments can be deleted
+•	Check if added attachments can be deleted in Attachament section;
 •	Check add/edit/delete actions via UI and via API